A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Prevalence and Influencing Factors of Kinesiophobia in Heart Disease Patients

-Research on fear of movement after heart disease, relevant to the way some people avoid exertion or ordinary activity even after they have been medically cleared.
+Research on fear of movement after heart disease, relevant to the way some people avoid exertion or ordinary activity even when they have been encouraged to begin doing more.

 Prevalence of Anxiety, Depression, and Distress in SCAD and Non-SCAD AMI Patients